CodeStitchOfficial/Advanced-Astro-v4-i18n/README.md

 ### Astro content collections

-In `/src/content`, you will see a `config.ts` file.
+In `/src`, you will see a `content.config.ts` file.
 This is where you can configure [Astro Content Collections](https://docs.astro.build/en/guides/content-collections/).
 This step is **not necessary**, but it will supercharge your Astro pages and content.
 Collections help to
   * organize your documents,
   * validate your frontmatter,
   * provide automatic TypeScript type-safety for all of your content,